-d.
+e.
 Strategic Planning Committee

-Committee shall consist of three Trustees, one of whom serves as the chair of the committee, plus the Director.
-The Committee's responsibilities include, but are not limited to, reviewing the Strategic Management Plan, monitoring progress, recording goals, identifying problem areas, and bringing this information to the Board.
+Shall consist of Trustees, one of whom serves as the chair of the committee, plus the Director.
+The committee's responsibilities include, but are not limited to, reviewing the strategic management plan, monitoring progress, recording goals, identifying problem areas, and bringing this information to the Board.
 The Committee will also have oversight of modifying the process of the Strategic Management Plan and assist the Director in the preparation of his or her annual statement of goals and objectives for the coming year.

-e.
+f.
 Technology Committee

-Shall consist of three Trustees, one of whom serves as the chair of the committee, plus the Director.
-The Committee's responsibilities include, but are not limited to, reviewing the Library's technology planning and strategy and reviewing significant technology investments and expenditures.
+Shall consist of Trustees, one of whom serves as the chair of the committee, plus the Director.
+The Committee's responsibilities include, but are not limited to, reviewing the Library's technology plan, strategy and reviewing significant technology investments and expenditures.